datadryad/dryad-app/documentation/server_maintenance/storage.md

 end
 ```

-If Merritt had errors, you can use a similar process, but you must remove any `processing` entries for
+If storage had errors, you can use a similar process, but you must remove any `processing` entries for
 the RepoQueueState:
 ```
 resource_ids =